pacozaa/DeviceOrderManagement/DEPLOY.md

 # Azure Deployment Guide

-This guide covers deploying the Device Order Management System to Azure App Service using Bicep infrastructure as code and GitHub Actions for CI/CD.
+This guide covers deploying the Device Order Management System to Azure Container Instances (ACI) using Bicep infrastructure as code and GitHub Actions for CI/CD.

 ## Architecture Overview

-- **Compute**: Azure App Service (Linux, B1 Basic tier) with Node.js 20 runtime
+- **Compute**: Azure Container Instances (ACI) with Docker containers
+- **Container Registry**: Azure Container Registry (ACR) for Docker images
 - **Database**: External PostgreSQL database (managed by you)
 - **Infrastructure**: Bicep templates for reproducible deployments
 - **CI/CD**: GitHub Actions for automated testing and deployment